 - Sustainable growth of the business is the primary motive of entrepreneur whereas management is motivated towards the accomplishment of define organizational goals with the optimum utilization of available resources.

 - The overall process of entrepreneurship is centralized whereas the process of management is decentralized due to many hierarchies available in an organization.

 |Meaning||A new business started by an entrepreneur||A team of people managing the business|

 |Ownership||An entrepreneur is an owner||The team of Management is employees|

 |Risk||Entrepreneur bear the risk of business||Management doesn’t bear any risk of business|

 |Motivation||To start a new business||To manage the existing business|

 |Decision Making||In the hands of the entrepreneur||In the hands of owners, Key Managerial Personnel’s|

-This has a been a guide to the Entrepreneurship vs Management.
-Here we discuss the top difference between Entrepreneurship and Management along with infographics and comparison table.
+This has been a guide to Entrepreneurship vs Management.
+Here we discuss the top difference between entrepreneurship and management along with infographics and comparison table.
 You may also have a look at the following articles –